‘Multiple Ways’ requires you to offer at least two ways to find pages on your website.

 Provide multiple ways for users to find your website’s pages by:

-- Adding an HTML sitemap page (which links to every page on your website) and link to it after the ‘Skip to Content’ link from Guideline 2.4.1; and
+- Adding a sitemap page which links to every page on your website; and

 - Including a search function on every page (by adding it to the header); and